-Your characterization of Hallcrest's present operation as historic is interesting since there is very little historic about the present operation. that you referred to, we would not be writing this letter today.
-The historic (Chaffee Hall's) winer used a trailer on the back of a Jeep to transport grapes from the vineyard (there are now semi trucks and forklifts transporting grapes).
-The historic operation used grapevines imported from Switzerland and used only grapes from these vines to make the wine (the present owner pulled out all of the vines and now there are no grapevines growing on the property at all).
-The historic operation aged the wine in oak barrels and stored all of them inside the winery (stainless steel tanks now dot the property).
-The historic operation had wine tasting only occasionally with appropriate "private invitational tastings" (there is now public wine tasting that goes on 7 days a Week, 6 to 7 hours a day), The historic operation didn't disc or plow on Mondays out of deference to neighbors' laundry day (present owner now callously and without consideration schedules winery operations disregarding the effects to neighbors).
+Your characterization of Hallcrest's present operation as historic is interesting since there is very little historic about the present operation.
+If this was the historic San Lorenzo Valley wine that you referred to, we would not be writing this letter today.
+The historic (Chaffee Hall's) winei used a trailer on the back of a Jeep to transport grapes from the vineyard (there are now semi trucks and forklifts transporting grapes).
+The historic operation used grapevines imported from Switzerland and used only grapes from these vines to make the wine (the present owner pulled out all of the vines and now there are no grapevines growing on the property at all), The historic operation aged the wine in oak barrels and stored all of them inside the winery (stainless steel tanks now dot the property).
+The historic operation had wine tasting only occasionally with appropriate "private invitational tastings" (there is now public wine tasting that goes on 7 days a week, 6 to 7 hours a day), The historic operation didn't disc or plow on Mondays out of deference to neighbors' laundry day (present owner now callously and without consideration schedules winery operations disregarding the effects to neighbors).
 No one would rather see the history of the winery preserved any more than the Neighbors of Hallcrest.
-The present operation is a large commercial business using an historic name and building and has no credible connection to Hallcrest history, elusive thus far because the historic Hallcrest Winery was not designed to contain a large, fullscale, commercial business; it has been elusive because our area is primarily a residential neighborhood (our houses were built over 100 years ago, long before even the original Hallcrest Winery was started and we the, neighbors, were living in our homes prior to the granting of the 1976 use permit); it has been elusive because our area is secondarily an agricultural zone (the current use permit is an agricultural permit ... a permit that allows only the processing of product grown on the property); it has been elusive because our area is not a commercial zone.
+The present operation is a large commercial business using an historic name and building and has no credible connection to Hallcrest tory.

+We hope, as you do, that the Planning Dept. will be able to find a "reasonable accommodation" that would provide a full measure of relief for our neighborhood and that would allow a full time, commercial winery to remain in business.
+However, a reasonable accommodation has been elusive thus far because the historic Hallcrest Winery was not designed to contain a large, fullscale, commercial business: it has been elusive because our area is primarily a residential. neighborhood (our houses were built over 100 years ago, long before even the original Hallcrest Winery was started and we the, neighbors, were living in our homes prior to the granting of the 1976 use permit); it has been elusive because our area is secondarily an agricultural zone (the current use permit is an aaricultural permit ... a permit that allows only the processing of product arown on the property): it has been elusive because our area is not a commercial zone.
 Noisy commercial businesses and residences have very little, if anything, in common.
 Trying find middle ground where essential win-win scenarios can be found will be very difficult.
 We sincerely hope the Planning Dept. will be successful at this formidable task and we trust that it will happen sooner rather than later.